 How police manipulate your Georgia Intoxilyzer breath alcohol test

-A breath testing device used by law enforcement for DUI cases is NOT your gadget store breath test.
+A breath testing device used by law enforcement for DUI cases (based on implied consent testing) is NOT your gadget store breath test.
 The “official” breath testing instruments used in drunk driving arrests print out a test result, and every machine must be calibrated at the factory and periodically checked for accuracy by State forensic lab employees.

 This information lets you know that the question of “how to pass a breathalyzer” is not some DUI lawyer ruse in how to trick a breathalyzer.